aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/pngdevice/_index.md

     ' The path to your PDF Directory
     Dim dataDir As String = "YOUR_DATA_DIRECTORY"

     ' The file name of the PDF
     Dim pdfFile As String = "YOUR_PDF_FILE"

-    ' initialize instance of Document class
+    ' Initialize instance of Document class
-    Using pdfDocument As Document = New _()

 	Using pdfDocument As Document = New Document(Path.Combine(dataDir, pdfFile)) ' Create Resolution object
-            Dim resolution As Resolution = New Resolution(300) ' initialize PngDevice
+		Dim resolution As Resolution = New Resolution(300)
+		' initialize PngDevice

 		Dim pngDevice As PngDevice = New PngDevice(resolution) For pageCount As Integer = 1 To pdfDocument.Pages.Count
-                Using pngStream As FileStream = New FileStream($"{dataDir}image{pageCount}_out.emf", FileMode.Create)
+			Using pngStream As FileStream = New FileStream($"{dataDir}image{pageCount}_out.png", FileMode.Create)
 				' Convert a particular page and save the image to stream pngDevice.Process(pdfDocument.Pages(pageCount), pngStream)

 				' Close stream
 				pngStream.Close()
 			End Using
 		Next
-        End Using
 	End Using
 ```

 ### See Also